P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

     #start the daemon
     systemctl start clamav-daemon

-check that it works:
+check that it works :

     #check the status
     systemctl status clamav-daemon

-If status is failed, else skip this part:
+If status is failed, else skip this part :

 go to :